jcanfield/awesome-digital-wellbeing/readme.md

 ## Other Notes

-"This project was tested with BrowserStack"
+This project is tested with BrowserStack

 ## Open Source